Phoebe-uni/AMLSII_23-24_SN23201000/README.md

 pip install -r requirements.txt
 ```

-## 2. How to check the result of this project
+## 2. How to run the models

-Just run the main.py
+Easily train and test all the model by running the main.py.